yaoyi92/packmol/README.md

 Packmol - Creates Initial Configurations for Molecular Dynamics Simulations

-This page contains the GIT repository of the latest stable version of Packmol.
-You can download the package from here, but please register your download in our site http://www.ime.unicamp.br/~martinez/packmol, in order to keep our motivation in developing the code.
+This page contains the version history of Packmol.
+You can download packmol from this page, but give preference to the official Packmol page, for which the link is provided here.

 What is Packmol
 ---------------